conanoc/indy-sample-agents/README.md

 You can use the web agent by visiting http://localhost:3000.

-You need Android Studio and an android device to run the mobile agent.
+You need Android Studio and an android device to run the android agent.
 You cannot use android simulator to run the mobile agent bacause it needs qrcode scanner and it does not contain libraries for the simulator.
 The android device should use WIFI on the same network as the web agent.
 Or the mobile agent will not be able to connect to the web agent.

+You need XCode and an iOS15 device to run the iOS agent.
+You also need cocoapods and cmake installed.
+Run `pod install` and open xcworkspace file.

 # More about the agents